Chart Color Schemes

 Population growth drivers in Mulgoa are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+However, all migration factors including interstate and overseas migration also contributed positively to growth.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projected demographic shifts indicate exceptional growth, placing Mulgoa in the top 10 percent of Australian statistical areas.
-By 2041, the suburb is expected to grow by 2,593 persons, reflecting a gain of 117.7% over the 17-year period.
+Based on projected demographic shifts, exceptional growth is predicted for the suburb of Mulgoa over this period.
+By 2041, it is expected that the population will grow by 2,609 persons, reflecting a gain of 120.1% in total over the 16-year period.

 Frequently Asked Questions - Population